Quanta-of-solitude/GHLPy/README.md

 # GHL v1 Python Wrapper
-> A GHL Python wrapper for persomal use, doesn't contain all the methods as of now.
+> A GHL Python wrapper for personal use, doesn't contain all the methods as of now.
 > May not be stable xd

 <br/>